cis571/lc4-labs/lab4-pipeline/lab4-pipeline.md

 You should verify _timing closure_ (i.e., that your processor isn't overclocked) for your design just as [in Lab 3](https://github.com/upenn-acg/cis501/blob/master/lab3-singlecycle/lab3-singlecycle.md#verify-timing-closure).
 There is no frequency target for you to hit, you can lower the clock as needed to achieve timing closure.

-The timing, utilization and power reports for your design are automatically included via `make zip` into the .zip file you submit on Canvas, so that we can survey the results of the different designs we have all come up with.
+The timing, utilization and power reports for your design are automatically included via `make zip` into the .zip file you submit, so that we can survey the results of the different designs we have all come up with.

 ## Demo